The Talisman (Scott novel): Plot summary

-Sir Kenneth travels to Ascalon, where Richard Coeur de Lion lies ill in his tent.
-Sir Kenneth and the King discuss Sir Kenneth's visit to the chapel and a doctor gives the King some medicine.
+Sir Kenneth returns with a Muslim doctor to Ascalon, where Richard Coeur de Lion lies ill in his tent.
+Sir Kenneth and the King discuss Sir Kenneth's visit to the chapel.
+The Muslim doctor cures the King using medicine crafted from th doctor’s talisman, or magical stone.
 While King Richard sleeps, Conrade of Montserrat, who wishes to become King of Jerusalem, incites Archduke Leopold of Austria to plant his flag in the centre of the camp.
 The King wakes up and when he discovers what Leopold has done, he tears down the flag.
 Philip of France persuades him to refer the matter to the council, and Sir Kenneth is asked to watch the English flag until daybreak.
-Soon after midnight, Sir Kenneth is lured away under false pretences.
+Soon after midnight, Sir Kenneth is lured away under false pretences to visit Lady Edith.
 The flag is stolen and Sir Kenneth's dog is deliberately injured.

 The camp doctor tells Sir Kenneth that Sultan Saladin wishes to marry Lady Edith.
-Sir Kenneth tries to warn the King, but the King does not believe him and banishes Sir Kenneth from court.
-Sir Kenneth spends a few days in Saladin's court, disguised as a Nubian slave.
-Saladin gives the disguised Sir Kenneth to King Richard as a gift.
-Shortly afterward, Sir Kenneth, still in disguise, saves the king from an assassination attempt.
+Sir Kenneth tries to warn the King, but the King does not believe him and banishes Sir Kenneth for failure to protect England’s banner.
+Kenneth is given as a slave to the Muslim doctor.
+In the desert, the Muslim doctor reveals himself to be the Emir.
+The Emir then arranges to give Kenneth as a gift to Richard, to help Kenneth obtain the matrimony of Edith.
+They disguise Kenneth as a Nubia slave.
+Sir Kenneth, still in disguise, saves the king from an assassination attempt.
 He promises King Richard he can discover who stole the flag.

 At a procession of the Christian armies and their leaders, Sir Kenneth's dog attacks the Marquis Conrade, recognizing the Marquis as the man who injured him.
 The Marquis betrays his guilt by exclaiming, "I never touched the banner" and challenges the King to a duel.
-Since the King is not allowed to participate in a duel, he chooses Sir Kenneth as his champion.
-While preparing for the duel, the King discovers that his court physician was really Saladin in disguise.
-It is also revealed that Saladin was the Emir whom Sir Kenneth met on the road.
+Since the King is not allowed to participate in a duel, he instructs the Nubian slave to ask Saladin for neutral ground and a person to be champion.
+Saladin hosts the court in the desert for the jousting tournament and reveals himself as both the Emir and the doctor.
+Kenneth sheds his disguise as the nubia slave and offers himself as the King’s champion.

 Sir Kenneth wins the duel and it is then revealed that rather than being a lowly knight, he is actually the Earl of Huntingdon and Prince Royal of Scotland.
+Saladin slays the Grand Master Templar who assisted the Marquis in treason.
 Now that his higher rank is acknowledged, he becomes eligible to marry Lady Edith.
 King Richard acknowledges the futility of continuing the Crusade, given the lack of support from the other Christian armies, and the superiority of Saladin's forces, and so the Crusade is abandoned.